klacherra/timeline/README.md

 The page-building scripts expect a typical event to have (at least) three _fields_:

 * `sort_date`: The builder will sort all events by year.
 This means you can put new events anywhere you want in the file and it will still appear in chronological order, but it also means this field is particularly important when there are multiple events happening in the same year.
 To keep the events from appearing in an unanticipated order, just make sure their `sort_date` properties are different: For example, rather than making three events, each with a `sort_date` value of `2011`, you might make the first one `2011`, the second `2011.5`, and the third `2011.8`.
 It doesn't matter what numbers you use, only that they are numbers.
 * `display_date`: How you actually want the date printed on the page.
 If you want an event to show up at "1856" in the chronology, for example, but you want the date to be printed as "1856 or 1860, February 12," you would set `display_date` to `1856 or 1860, February 12`.
+(If you don't specify a `sort_date`, or there is more than one event with the same `sort_date`, the builder will fall back to using the `display_date` value to determine order.)
 * `event`: The description of the event.
 This will be printed exactly as specified.

 Here's an example of what that event would look like: